aeberspaecher/pdfposter/README.rst

 - boxes in different colors
 - blocks for emphasizing
-- customizable through
+- customizable:
     - numbers of columns
     - colors
+    - ...

 How to use
 ----------

-1. Add authors, conference and poster title in pdfposter.tex.
+1. Add authors, conference and poster title in ``pdfposter.tex``.
-2. Add your poster's contents to content.tex.
+2. Add your poster's contents to ``content.tex``.
-3. Compile with 'pdflatex pdfposter.tex'.
+3. Compile with ``pdflatex pdfposter.tex``.

 There are some comments in the files that will help you while you're editing.